// Field Guide

 Can smoke bombs start fires?

-ShutterBombs smoke bombs are cool-burning and do not produce open flame or sparks.
-They will not ignite grass, leaves, or other materials through contact with the smoke.
-The canister itself generates low heat — don't place on dry leaves or paper, but grass, concrete, and dirt are all safe.
+ShutterBombs smoke bombs are cool-burning and do not produce an open flame or sparks.
+They will not ignite grass, leaves, or other materials through contact with the smoke itself.
+The canister generates low heat, so you should not place it on dry leaves or paper, but grass, concrete, and dirt are all safe surfaces.
+In extremely dry conditions or during fire bans, you should always check with local authorities before using any smoke-emitting device.
+Responsibility is key to maintaining the legality and positive reputation of smoke effects.

 What do you do if smoke gets in your eyes?